hphelion/documentation/cli.unix.2.release-notes.md

   - `ports` commands
   - `subnets` commands
 * Support for load balancer as a service (LBaaS) with the `lb` commands
+* Personality support for servers:add
+* The containers:sync command now takes a container or location for destination
+* The servers:limits command was added to print comput limits

 ###Known Issues###